 Those who are just starting to invest may also want to consider a robo-advisor.
 A robo-advisor uses software to manage your portfolio digitally.
 You often don’t have the ability to talk with a human advisor, but they make up for that with lower fees than traditional advisors.

-Financial advisors provide planning and management for their clients.
-The term financial advisor is very general, however.
-One advisor may specialize in life insurance while another focuses on taxes for actors.
 A wealth manager is one kind of financial advisor who typically works with high-net-worth individuals.
-The services from a wealth manager are very hands-on and comprehensive, so that a client can work with just one advisor for all of his or her financial needs.
-All financial advisors, including wealth managers, set their own minimum account requirements, so how much you need in order to work with a certain advisor will vary.
+The services of a wealth manager are very hands-on and comprehensive, so that a client can work with just one advisor for all of his or her financial needs.
+All financial advisors, including wealth managers, set their own minimum requirements.
+In other words, how much you’ll need in order to work with a certain advisor will vary.

 Tips for Choosing a Financial Advisor